I’m writing this sitting on a plane at 35,000 ft. And I need to kill the boredom.

 I’m on a flight to Dubai as I write this post, and the map shows we are over Bucharest, Romania.
-On this occasion it’s just as well I’ve already been there, as I can’t see a thing through the clouds.
+On this occasion, it’s just as well I’ve already been there as I can’t see a thing through the clouds.
 I’m at the rear of the plane, though, behind the engine of our Boeing 777, and have a ringside seat for the clouds beneath us and the thin layer of cloud being blown backwards by the jet engine, making me more aware than usual of the speed we are travelling at (which is 542 mph apparently).
 The sun is setting, too, which is making for a beautiful view.

 However, even though I can’t see the ground right now, I’ve had some stunning experiences over the years.
 On a flight from San Francisco to London some ten years ago, I remember flying straight over Lake Tahoe, with a beautiful view I’ll probably never see again.
 On the same flight, we then flew over Greenland, through the midnight sun of early July, with a panoramic view of the rocks, valleys and glaciers of the arctic summer.

 I’ve flown over Basra, Iraq, with a clear view to the ground; I’ve flown past Lake Baikal in Siberia several times, in both summer and winter, with fantastic views in each season.
-I’ve seen the Himalayas from above the plains of India, and on a night-time flight from Seoul to Bangkok flew down the length of Taiwan from north to south, watching the whole island pass by as a series of lights below us.
+I’ve seen the Himalayas from above the plains of India, and on an overnight flight from Seoul to Bangkok flew down the length of Taiwan from north to south, watching the whole island pass by as a series of lights below us.
 And landing in the Maldives was particularly special as we banked over the atolls.